The Architectural Practice Board of South Australia administers the Architectural Practice Act 2009.

 • Kirsteen Mackay (Architect/other).

-Mariano De Duonni is appointed by the Minister to the position of Presiding Member.
+Dario Salvatore is appointed to the position of Presiding Member.

 The Registrar and Administration Coordinator support the Board.